Citing ‘very, very dirty’ shelters, many settle for encampments

 “The last cleanup, they removed all of our s*** and just came and swept; they didn’t do no power washing, none of that,” said one resident, who gave his name as Micheal and was helping others collect their belongings.
 “They talk about the urine smell, but they had a porta-potty out here for three months and didn’t do no maintenance.”

-Deputy Mayor for Health and Human Services Communications Director Sward Tondoneh said the NoMa Bid, who does power washing services, does not have enough capacity in a power washer to wash all three streets.
+Deputy Mayor for Health and Human Services Communications Director Sward Tondoneh said the NoMa Business Improvement District, which provides the power washing services, does not have enough capacity in a power washer to wash all three streets.
 “We do power wash when we’re in NoMa, it just might not always be all three underpasses,’’ she said.
 “One of the issues they run into is that people return so quickly after we do our cleanups they don’t even have the ability to do all the streets.
 They’ll run out of water in the tanks, when they go back to fill the water up and come back, they can’t power wash any longer because residents have already moved all their belongings back.
 We are working through some other options both for NoMa and citywide to be able to increase the amount of power washing we’re doing.”
 As for the porta-potties, Tondoneh said there are no plans currently to implement them near encampments.

 Residents of the encampments have to deal with extreme weather conditions as well, including occasional temperatures upwards of 100 degrees and, soon enough, cold weather conditions that can lead to health issues such as hypothermia.